jeroenst/CasaanAndroid/README.md

 # CasaanAndroid

-This is a app I use to control my MQTT devices
+This is an app I use to control my MQTT devices